-General Movie Shooting Cautions

-Recording and Image Quality
+General Movie Shooting Cautions Recording and Image Quality

 If you use a card with a slow writing speed, a five-level indicator may appear on the right of the screen during movie shooting.
-It indicates how much data has not vet been written to the card (remaining capacity of the internal buffer memory).
+It indicates how much data has not yet been written to the card (remaining capacity of the internal buffer memory).
 The slower the card, the faster the indicator will climb upward.
 If the indicator becomes full, movie shooting will stop automatically.
 If the card has a fast writing speed, the indicator will either not appear or the level (if displayed) will hardly go upward.
-First.
+First, shoot a few test movies to see if the card can write fast enough.